FEATURE FILMS

 "Lightmaker"

-A dark, Terry Gilliam/David Lynch-inspired with a story resembling "Alice in Wonderland" crossed with "Yellow Submarine," the film was written and directed by Dieter Meier of the European musical group Yello.
+A dark, Terry Gilliam/David Lynch-inspired with a story reminiscent of both "Alice in Wonderland" and "Yellow Submarine," "Lightmaker" was written and directed by Dieter Meier of the European musical group Yello.
 Dieter is a unique singer/songwriter with a background in experimental filmmaking and music videos.
-But "Lightmaker" contained so many weird experimental elements that many editors over many years tried to sort them out and make Dieter's story understandable.
+But "Lightmaker" contained so many offbeat elements that many editors over many years tried to sort them out, and make Dieter's story understandable.

-I was the seventh or eighth editor brought in.
-I inherited the project (legendary in independent filmmaking circles as havinbg one of the longest post-production periods in history -- 16 years at last count) from a talented editor named Adam Bernardi, who completely re-imagined the movie by painstakingly rewriting, recording new dialogue, then cutting in appropriate footage to match.
-Fortunately Adam was skilled at both editing and acting, and did an amazing job.
-But an unsatisfying screening at the Berlin Film Festival resulted in Dieter hiring me to do another cut, whereupon I emulated Adam's drastic re-cutting technique.
-I also tried to inject some objectivity and logic into the story, and reinforce a few key story points I felt were not clear.
+I was the seventh or eighth editor on the film.
+I inherited the project (legendary in independent filmmaking circles for its extended post-production period -- around 15 years) from a talented editor named Adam Bernardi, who completely re-imagined the movie by painstakingly ewriting and recording new dialogue, then cutting in appropriate footage to match.
+Fortunately, Adam was skilled at both editing and acting, and did an amazing job.